 South Hill Park

-South Hill Park is a Green Flag awarded historic park located south of Bracknell town centre with excellent road and rail links to London.
+South Hill Park is an historic park located south of Bracknell town centre with excellent road and rail links to London.

 The grounds are open to the public and include landscaped gardens, lakes and woodland, all of which surround a Grade II listed building which is now used as an arts centre.